andncl/comparing_tsp_solvers/README.md

 # comparing_tsp_solvers
 Universal platform to quantify different traveling salesman problem (TSP) solvers.
 Two different approaches are demonstrated her.
-Namely a brute force algorim and the quantum Grover algorithm
+Namely a brute force algorim and the quantum Grover algorithm.
+A demo of both of which can be found in `demo.ipynb`.

 ## Traveling Salesman Problem
 The traveling salesman is the seemingly simple task to find a minimum route to connect a number of N cities on a map, such that the total distance to pass to visit all cities is minimal.
 One can find (N-1)! possible paths for a round tour through all available stops.
 This is feasible for a hand full of cities e.g for 5  we find 4!=24  paths.
 However only doubling the cities to 8 already